-If you are fretting over late payments from your clients, you are not alone.
+For small businesses fretting over how to deal with late paying clients, is extremely common.
 According to research by Pay.UK, which runs the Bacs direct credit and direct debit payment services, SME late payment debt rose to £23.4bn in 2019 and that UK SMEs face a total bill of £4.4bn a year just to collect money they are owed.

 With the economic downturn, and the difficulty of finding clients, many small businesses are simply accepting these late payments as a cost for keeping afloat.
 However, it doesn’t necessarily have to be this way.
 Read on to understand your rights over late payment, and techniques that help you walk that tightrope between getting your money back and keeping your client.